-I graduated from Nottingham Trent University in 1993 with a BSc (Hons) in Sport Science.
-During my three years at University, I became qualified as a personal trainer, and set up my own business 'Bodyforce' in order to fund my way through university.
+Having grown up with two very sporty older brothers, my early years were an immersion in football, cricket and athletics!
+My mum, in desperation, enrolled me into a dance school, where I studied ballet, tap and modern dance until I was 19, gaining experience on stage and in the examination room.
+This gave me great core strength but didn't lead me away from the sporting arena.
+Alongside dancing, I competed at one day eventing, show jumping and various show competitions with my own pony, as well as playing hockey to Regional Level at U16, U18 and U21, and Netball at Regional level at U18.
+Having attended King's High School in Warwick, I went on to graduate from Nottingham Trent University in 1993 with a BSc (Hons) in Sport Science.
+During my three years at University, I became qualified as a personal trainer, and set up my own business 'Bodyforce' in order to fund my way through university, during which time I bought my first car and my own house!
 After gaining my degree, I spent the next few years continuing my own business specialising in sport specific fitness, sport psychology, and injury and illness rehabilitation.
 I also managed a new gym in the local area.

-In the summer of 1993 I was fortunate enough to join Warwickshire College of Further Education as a lecturer on their newly formed BTEC National Sport Studies course.
+In the summer of 1993, I was fortunate enough to join Warwickshire College of Further Education as a lecturer on their newly formed BTEC National Sport Studies course.
 I became the lead tutor for the course, responsible for the personal development of the students as well as teaching various aspects of both theory and practical sport.
-Whilst at the college, I completed a City and Guilds Diploma in Delivering Learning, and following this gained RSA qualification as an approved assessor to GNVQ work placement students.
+Whilst at the college, I completed a City and Guilds Diploma in Delivering Learning and following this gained RSA qualification as an approved assessor to GNVQ work placement students.
 After four years teaching at Warwickshire College, I took a change in career to work in the pharmaceutical industry.
 I spent 11 years with the same company, the final six years as a Regional Development Manager for the Midlands area.

 A change in career enabled me to spend more time with my children, and re-kindle my love for participating in and coaching sport.
-Along with coaching juniors at the hockey club where I have played for 26 years, I also started to help with many of the sports at Crackley Hall.
-It is such a pleasure to teach the children at Crackley Hall - they are so enthusiastic, fair, committed, and so eager to please.
+Along with coaching juniors at the hockey clubs that I have played at for the last 36 years, I also started to help with many of the sports at Crackley Hall and quickly realised that I had missed my vocation in life - I should have always moved into primary school teaching!

+It is such a pleasure to teach at Crackley Hall - the children are enthusiastic, fair, committed, and eager to please.
 I have coaching qualifications in hockey, netball, volleyball, cricket, football, handball, rounders, basketball, athletics, tennis, rugby and weight training as well as a PGCE in Primary Education.